nikithamarythomas/music_recommender/README.md

     - `similarity.pkl`: The similarity matrix.
     - `df.pkl`: The dataset with user, artist, track, and playlist information.

-    Due to GitHub's file size limits, these files are not fully visible on the GitHub repository.
-You can download the complete files by cloning the repository and accessing them locally.

 4. **Load the data files in your script:**